USCqserver/HOQSTTutorials.jl/markdown/advanced/02-3_qubit_entanglement_witness.md

 C1s = C1[2]
 u1 = build_adiabatic_frame_u0(hp)
 # For the adiabatic PTRE, we only perform the polaron transformation
 # on the probe qubit.
-So there are two types of interactions.
+So there are two types of interactions:
 interaction_1 = Interaction(C1p, bath_hybrid)
 interaction_2 = Interaction(C1s, bath_ohmic)
 interaction1 = InteractionSet(interaction_1, interaction_2)
 annealing = Annealing(H1, u1, interactions = interaction1)
-# we ignore the Lambshift for the simulation
+# we ignore the Lamb shift for the simulation;
-# if the user want to include Lambshift in the simulation
+# if the user would like to include the Lamb shift in the simulation
 # it is better to provide an interpolated version of the `S`
-# function via keyword argument `lambshift_S`
+# function via the keyword argument `lambshift_S`
 sol1 = solve_ame(annealing, 2 * τ1, lambshift = false, alg=Tsit5(), reltol=1e-6, callback=cb1, saveat=range(0,2*τ1,length=100))

 τ2 = 1e5